Richard Lowenthal

 Chair of the Santa Clara County Library Joint Powers Authority from 2004-2005.

 Mr. Lowenthal has a BS degree in Electrical Engineering from UC Berkeley.
-He is 54 years old and lives with his wife Ellen and 2 daughters in Cupertino, California.
-He is an avid golfer and bicyclist.
-He is a member of the Cupertino Rotary, the Cupertino Chamber of Commerce, and the Institute of Electrical and Electronic Engineers.
+He is 65 years old and lives with his wife in Cupertino, California.
+He is an avid golfer, sailor and bicyclist.